Archives

 For instance, how many people push to the extreme in order to win a race or goal, or continue to write yet more pages when exhausted – and then tear a muscle or develop RSI, both of which may jeopardise their careers?

-From a global perspective, it worth the temporary end of gaining more wealth by cutting down the rainforests, whilst ruining the environment and putting the lives of people and many species of animals and plants at risk?
-Far better, surely, is to consider the means whereby we are earning our money and move towards sustainable development, which protects man and the environment.
+From a global perspective, is it worth the temporary end of gaining more wealth by cutting down the rainforests, whilst ruining the environment and putting the lives of future generations of people, animals and plants at risk?
+Far better, surely, is to consider the means whereby we are earning our money and rapidly move towards sustainable development, which protects man, wildlife and the environment.

 When we end gain, we habitually rush into or continue an activity, often in a driven manner, without due consideration of the means-whereby we are using in order to reach our goal.
 Very often we will find that the more we try to reach our goal in this manner, the more distressed we become and the worse our performance of the task tends to get.
 When we do this, we often ignore the warning signs that could draw our attention to the fact that a problem is developing but instead, continue towards our goal.
 This frequently results in conditions such as poor co-ordination, strains, injury and even illness.